williamgilpin/cphy/labs/getting_started_with_python.md

 On windows, `conda create` fails.
 Unset [SSL](https://stackoverflow.com/questions/50125472/issues-with-installing-python-libraries-on-windows-condahttperror-http-000-co) or use the Anaconda terminal

-Name of environment doesn't appear in Terminal on macOS
-+ ???

-Downloading and accessing files on GitHub
+How do I downloading and access files on GitHub?
-+ Through GUI, and git clone
++ You can download an entire repository as a zip file through the GitHub GUI, or use `git clone` from the Terminal

-Downloading ipynb file -- watch out for conversion to .txt
++ When downloading `ipynb` files from the browser, watch out for conversion to `.txt`

 Anaconda Navigator

-VSCode fails to automatically detect the environment.
+My VSCode fails to automatically detect the environment?
 + If VSCode failed to detect the environment automatically, you can point it toward the virtualenv like this: bring up the VSCode command palette by pressing `Ctrl/Command + Shift + p` Then type in the search bar  `Open Workspace Settings (JSON)` This creates a `settings.json` file in a `.vscode` directory where you have opened the VSCode.
 Then add these lines to it:
 ```json